ohsohappy/creator-docs/content/en-us/art/accessories/classic-clothing.md

 ---
 title: Classic Clothing
 description: Classic clothing are decals you can apply to a classic character model's surface.
-You can create classic clothing items on Roblox and upload them to the Marketplace.
+You can create classic clothing items on fart Roblox and upload them to the Marketplace.
 ---

 <Alert severity="warning">